 Wildfire Smoke Alert: Cal/OSHA Reminds Employers to Protect Workers from Unhealthy Air

-The Protection from Wildfire Smoke standard applies to most worksites where the air cannot be filtered and the Air Quality Index for PM2.5 is 151 or more due to wildfire smoke.
+The Protection from Wildfire Smoke standard applies to most worksites where the air cannot be filtered and the Air Quality Index (AQI) for PM2.5 is 151 or more due to wildfire smoke.
+An AQI over 150 is considered unhealthy for the general population.
+AQI over 101 can be unhealthy for sensitive groups and some workers with asthma and other conditions may feel unhealthy when the AQI is below 150.
 To help employers prepare and assist their workers, Cal/OSHA has created an informational webpage with all of the requirements and free materials hosted on www.WildfireSmokeCalifornia.org and www.HumodeIncendios.org.

 When wildfire smoke might affect a worksite, employers must monitor the Air Quality Index (AQI) for PM2.5 before and throughout the work shift.
 It is easy to track the AQI using websites like the U.S. EPA’s AirNow or local air quality management district websites.
 Employers can also use their own instruments to measure PM2.5 at a worksite under Cal/OSHA’s requirements.

 If the air is unhealthy due to wildfire smoke, employers must provide proper respiratory protection like N95 respirators for voluntary use if work cannot be moved to a location where the air is not harmful.
 If employers cannot move operations to areas where air is adequately filtered and they do not have access to respiratory protection, they may need to halt operations until the outdoor air quality improves.
 This includes outdoor worksites and indoor locations where the air is not filtered or doors are kept open such as warehouses, packing, manufacturing, distribution facilities and more.